RegisSaffi/baddling-knight-game/README.md

-# Battling Knights
+# Battling Knights Game

-Note: This requires `Python 3.7` and higher to run since it leverages the new `@dataclass` notation.
+Note: This requires `Python 3.7` or higher to run since it leverages the new `@dataclass` notation.

-We model this game using a few classes:
+This game is modeled using a few classes:

 The `Knight` class will hold properties such as ID, position, item equipped, base attack, etc.